Forest Restoration Initiative Overview

 Restoring our forests through collaborative landscape-scale initiatives.

-Four national forests - the Kaibab, Coconino, Apache-Sitgreaves and Tonto - are actively engaged in a collaborative, landscape-scale initiative designed to restore fire-adapted ecosystems in the Southwestern Region.
-Through ongoing collaboration with a diverse group of stakeholders, the four forests are working to plan and carry out landscape-scale restoration of the ponderosa pine forests in northern Arizona.
+The Four Forest Restoration Initiaive (4FRI) is a landscape identified as having high wildfire risk by the Forest Service.
+Since 2010, 4FRI has been increasing its fuels and forest health treatments.
+Four national forests--the Kaibab, Coconino, Apache-Sitgreaves and Tonto--are engaged in 4FRI's collaborative initiative to restore fire-adapted ecosystems in the Southwestern Region.
+Through collaboration with a diverse group of stakeholders, the four forests plan and carry out landscape-scale restoration of ponderosa pine forests in Northern Arizona.

 • USDA Forest Service adds 11 Priority Landscapes